-Google Drive is the universal cloud storage platform that real estate professionals use to organize, store, and share documents across transactions.
-It provides unlimited file types—PDFs, images, videos, spreadsheets, presentations—accessible from any device with automatic syncing.
-Agents use Drive to maintain organized folder structures for each listing (photos, contracts, disclosures, inspection reports, closing documents) and create shared folders with clients where everyone involved in the transaction can access the latest versions of important documents.
+Google Drive is the universal cloud storage platform that commercial real estate teams use to organize, store, and share documents across deals.
+It provides unlimited file types—PDFs, OMs, rent rolls, T12s, site plans, drone footage, models, presentations—accessible from any device with automatic syncing.
+Teams use Drive to maintain organized deal rooms for each acquisition (offering memorandum, rent roll, T12, leases, third-party reports, closing documents) and create LP data rooms where investors and counterparties involved in a deal can access the latest versions of important documents.

 Security, compliance, and vendor evaluation frameworks for AI operations